by Andrea M. Darcy

 Finally, a growing body of research (starting with this often quoted study looking at athletes) now shows that psychological interventions actually improve healing times.
 The better your self-esteem and moods, the shorter the recovery.

 Harley Therapy connects you with professional therapists who can help you with depression caused by injury.
 Can’t leave the house?
-Try Skype therapy from the comfort of your home.
+Try online therapy from the comfort of your home.